National Youth Project Using Motorbikes (NYPUM)

 The NYPUM Program at Bethesda is a unique behavior modification tool designed to help change the destructive and inappropriate behaviors of the children and youth that we serve.
 Through the use of Honda Dirt Bikes and with the use of a “behavioral contract” Bethesda counselors help youth and their parents target specific behaviors, which are causing them problems.

-Bethesda Children’s Home operates its NYPUM Program on approximately 100 acres of trails owned by Bethesda Children’s Home.
-This property is located behind Bethesda’s main campus in Meadville, Pennsylvania and contains an intricate trail system challenging all levels of riders.
+Bethesda’s NYPUM Program operates on approximately 100 acres of trails owned by Bethesda Children’s Home.
+This property is located on its main campus in Meadville, Pennsylvania and contains an intricate trail system challenging all levels of riders.
 The NYPUM Program serves clients in our Residential Treatment Program, our Alternative Education Program, youth from Crawford County’s Juvenile Probation Department, and our Trinity Center in Erie.